Key takeaways

 Handling currency and FX

-- Decide your base accounting currency (the one commissions accrue in).
+- Decide your base accounting currency — the one commissions accrue in.

-- Reconcile the converted amount against the gateway’s settlement report so your books match what left your account.
+- Reconcile the converted amount against the gateway’s settlement report so your books match what actually left your account.

 Tax forms and compliance